RolandJansen/intermix/README.md

     seq.loop = true;
     seq.start();

 > This creates a sequencer with one part of one bar length that will be played in a loop.
-The default resolution of parts is a 16th note so we add sound events on position 0, 4, 8 and 12.
+The default resolution of Part is a 16th note so we add soundevents on position 0, 4, 8 and 12.

 You can also draw something on the screen in sync: